Blackbird Has Spoken: Part 4

 Lockett turned to Murphy.
 "What did you find out about the patient, Ms. Ludlow?"

 "Well, she was cooperative, but clearly upset.
-She said Stricklen put a diagnosis in her chart that wasn't true and she objected, demanding he change it.
-She grabbed the file off the desk when he refused and began crossing things out, which she was doing when I went in to see her.
-She said he then made improper advances toward her, touched her inappropriately, insisting on favors in exchange for taking a diagnosis out of her chart that she objected too.
-She got angry and told him she would report him and have his sorry self escorted out of Mercy for good.
-She said he grabbed her arm then, real hard.
-There were marks on her arm.
-She said she would scream if he didn't let go immediately."
+She said Dr. Stricklen put a diagnosis in her chart that wasn't true and she objected, demanding he change it.
+She took the file off the desk when he refused and began crossing things out, which she was doing when I went in to see her.
+She said he then grabbed her arm so hard it left bruises, which I observed.
+She got angry and told him she would report him and have him escorted out of Mercy for good.
+She said she would scream if he didn't let go immediately.
+Then he jerked her arm hard and left to report her."

 Gimmler interjected, "Murray, come on, let's keep this on a professional level."
 He turned back to Lockett.
 "Listen, Officer Lockett, I will put an internal investigation on this immediately and give Dr. Stricklen paid administrative leave until our investigation is complete."

-"Now just a minute, Tom, I did nothing wrong.
+"Now just a minute, Thomas, I did nothing wrong.
 You know me, you know I'm being falsely accused."

 "It's paid leave, Murray.
 You'll be proven innocent.
 It's standard protocol."